The Woodroffe School

 • Gain confidence through developing independent learning skills

-At The Woodroffe School, the Business Studies and Travel and Tourism Department is committed to providing students with high-quality vocational education that equips them with the skills, knowledge, and experiences necessary for successful careers and further education.
+At The Woodroffe School the Business Department is committed to providing students with high-quality vocational education that equips them with the skills, knowledge, and experiences necessary for successful careers and further education.

 In choosing one of our vocationally focused courses, students will have taken an important step towards their future in the real world of work.
 Our courses continue to be a popular choice for students from Year 10 through to Sixth Form study.